sylhare/sylhare.github.io/_posts/2020-03-24-Testing-with-js-with-jest.md

 ## Introduction

-[Jest](https://jestjs.io/) is an Open source test framework developped by Facebook and compatible with a lot of framework.
+[Jest](https://jestjs.io/) is an Open source test framework developed by Facebook and compatible with a lot of framework.

 Jest is fast, and already pre configured to get started with it.
 So it simply works.